kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 - **Cons:**
   - Requires a breaking change to the `PreEnqueue` plugin interface.
+  - Plugin developers are used to to the framework's standard pattern of returning a single `Status` object to signal an outcome.
+    The new `Message` could initially cause confusion about the relationship between the two return values, which must be addressed with clear documentation and in-tree examples.

 - **Alternatives Considered:**
   - Use the raw status message: This is simpler as it requires no interface changes.